-Electronic Patient records or Patient portals are ‘a secure online system to support a wide range of patients' needs relating to personal health information management, including viewing lab results and medications, refilling prescriptions, scheduling appointments, downloading and completing forms, and reading educational material’ (Kim and Fadem, 2018: 126).
+Electronic Patient Records or patient portals are ”a secure online system to support a wide range of patients' needs relating to personal health information management, including viewing lab results and medications, refilling prescriptions, scheduling appointments, downloading and completing forms, and reading educational material” [10].
 Patient portals can provide patients with tools to effectively manage their health care, as well as an effective means to communicate with care team members in a timely fashion.
-Patients’ Portal use has been shown to improve appointment adherence (Kipping, Stuckey, Hernandez, Nguyen, Riahi, 2016; Sun, Burke, Saul, Korytkowski, Li, Sereika, 2019).
-Encouraging results were described relating to the enhancement of preventive behaviors, and improved control of chronic conditions such as: diabetes parameters, and asthma flares.
-However, conflicting results were described concerning blood pressure control, mental health conditions, and medication adherence (Carini, Villani, Pezzullo, Gentili, Ricciardi, & Boccia, 2021).
-Moreover, Goldzweig, Orshansky, Paige, Towfigh, Haggstrom, Miake-Lye, Beroes, and Shekelle (2013) show an increased number of outpatient visits and hospitalizations among portal users.
+Patient portal use has been shown to improve appointment adherence [11], [12].
+Encouraging results were described relating to the enhancement of preventive behaviors and improved control of chronic conditions such as diabetes parameters and asthma flares.
+However, conflicting results were described concerning blood pressure control, mental health conditions, and medication adherence [13].
+Moreover, Goldzweig et al. [14] show an increased number of outpatient visits and hospitalizations among portal users.
 A more recent meta-analysis found evidence to the contrary.
-Carini and colleagues (2021) show a decrease in the utilization of in-person services and hospitalizations among portal users, which may indicate the patient portals’ contribution in enhancing preventive behaviors.
-The authors partially explain the discrepancy between studies by the providers’ and patients’ gradual adaptations to the patient portals (Carini, Villani, Pezzullo, Gentili, Ricciardi, Boccia, 2021).
-Nevertheless, Carini and her colleagues (2021) conclude their review by suggesting that the benefits of digitalization remain highly contextual and that the use of technology does not always lead to an improvement in patient care and to the efficient provision of health services.
+Carini and colleagues [13] show a decrease in the utilization of in-person services and hospitalizations among portal users, which may indicate the patient portals’ contribution to enhancing preventive behaviors.
+The authors partially attribute the discrepancy between studies to the providers’ and patients’ gradual adaptations to the patient portals.
+Nevertheless, they conclude their review by suggesting that the benefits of digitalization remain highly contextual and that the use of technology does not always lead to an improvement in patient care and the efficient provision of health services.
 They recommend that scholars identify a set of features with proven efficacy to improve the development and implementation of patient-oriented portals (Carini, Villani, Pezzullo, Gentili, Ricciardi, Boccia, 2021).
-With this task in mind, our first aim was to examine how accurate our respondents are in assessing the severity of the health condition they were presented with, based on the presentation of lab results in the portal.
+With this task in mind, our first aim was to examine how accurate our respondents were in assessing the severity of the health condition they were presented with based on the presentation of lab results in the portal.

-Patient portals have the potential to positively impact health literacy when they enable patients to identify, understand, and apply personalized health information (MacEwan, Gaughan, Hefner, McAlearney, 2021).
-Yet, despite having increased access to their health data, patients do not always understand this information or its implications (MacEwana, Gaughana, Hefnera, McAlearneya, 2021).
-McEwana and her colleagues (2021) argue that test results are not always displayed in a way that is easy for the patient to understand.
-Even with normal ranges clearly shown, laypersons find it difficult to understand the implications of abnormal results (MacEwana, Gaughana, Hefnera, McAlearneya, 2021: 836).
+Patient portals have the potential to positively impact health literacy when they enable patients to identify, understand, and apply personalized health information [15].
+Yet, despite having increased access to their health data, patients do not always understand this information or its implications [15].
+McEwan and her colleagues [15] argue that test results are not always displayed in a way that is easy for the patient to understand.
+Even with normal ranges clearly shown, laypersons find it difficult to understand the implications of abnormal results [15] (p.
+836).
 However, despite the ubiquitous use of patient portals in different care settings, our understanding of how portals might influence the health literacy of their users is still limited.
 To fill this knowledge gap, our second aim is to examine how the format in which the lab results are presented (numeric or graphic) is related to levels of accuracy and assessments of the health conditions’ severity.